ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

 sufficiently different considering a distribution model.
-However, an important concept to keep in mind is the biological significance: having twice the concentration of transcripts (2X) is a starting point to filter out genes without a real impact on the phenotype.
+However, an important concept to keep in mind is the biological significance: having twice the concentration of transcripts (2X) is a starting point to filter out genes without a real impact over the phenotype.
 Of course, there are some genes that with low increments will produce big changes.
 My advice is to fisrt evaluate final numbers of selected genes with the standard cutoff.
 This because downstream analysis don’t work well with